kevindrmo/kldr-project/README.md

 ## Data Overview

-The analysis is based on a comprehensive panel dataset compiled from two primary public sources:
+The analysis is based on a comprehensive panel dataset compiled from a primary public source:

-1.  **The World Bank:** Provided core economic indicators such as GDP per capita, population, and country development status.
+**The World Bank:**
+Provided core economic indicators such as GDP per capita, population, and country development status.
-2.  **The OECD:** Served as the source for key technology and trade variables, including internet usage percentage, and detailed import/export data for digital services.
+Served as the source for key technology and trade variables, including internet usage percentage, and detailed import/export data for digital services.

-The final dataset covers approximately 150 countries over a span from 2005 to 2020.
+The final dataset covers approximately 150 countries over a span from 201' to 2023.
 The key variables used include `Exports_Digital_Service`, `internet_usage_pct`, `gdp_per_capita`, `population`, and `is_developing`.

+The wbdata python-library made it possible to account for missing values in the main dataset (UNCTAD_DE_WIDEF.csv)

-*   **Data Source Link (OECD Stats):** [https://stats.oecd.org/](https://stats.oecd.org/ )
+*   **Data Source Link (World Bank Data):** https://data360.worldbank.org/en/dataset/UNCTAD_DE

 ---